sedson/zone/notes/named/n-t3oy5c6n.md

 id: n-t3oy5c6n
-title: 🪲 BUGS
+title: 🪲 bugs
 created_at: 2024-09-19T20:32:10.273Z
-updated_at: 2024-09-20T13:30:26.303Z
+updated_at: 2024-09-20T23:49:55.864Z
 ---
-# Editor component in SLOP and zone
+# editor component in slop and zone
-With a multi-line selection, sometimes reverse tabbing (shift+tab) causes the selection start to flow back onto a previous line causing some wonk with multiple iterations of tab or reverse tab
+with a multi-line selection, sometimes reverse tabbing (shift+tab) causes the selection start to flow back onto a previous line causing some wonk with multiple iterations of tab or reverse tab